 |The Citizens Academy alumni during a tour of the new Minneapolis FBI Headquarters building|

-Our Citizens Academy consists of six three-hour evening sessions conducted over a six-week period each spring.
-Citizens Academy class members also participate in a graduation cermony and a session at the firearms range, where they view a demonstration by our SWAT (Specialized Weapons and Tactics) team and have a chance to fire the same weapons used by our agents.
+Our Citizens Academy consists of six three-and-a-half hour evening sessions conducted over a six-week period each spring.
+Citizens Academy class members also participate in a graduation ceremony and a session at the firearms range, where they view a demonstration by our SWAT (Specialized Weapons and Tactics) team and have a chance to fire the same weapons used by our agents.

 In addition, we offer Citizens Academy Alumni an opportunity to visit the FBI Academy in Quantico, Virginia for a unique tour and series of briefings from the Academy staff.
 Participants on this optional trip get to see how our agents are trained, visit the FBI’s Forensics Laboratory, and see where our Hostage Rescue Team trains each day.
 They also attend a series of presentations at FBI Headquarters in Washington, D.C.
 Citizens Academy alumni are responsible for their own expenses on the trip, including transportation and hotel.

 The basic requirements to participate in the Citizens Academy include: